Fibrinogen Level

 Specimen Overview

-Whole blood is the prefered specimen.
-When testing will not be performed within 24 hours the whole blood must be spun to aquire a Platelet Poor Plasma specimen before submitting to testing laboratory.
+Whole blood is the preferred specimen.
+If testing will not be performed within 24 hours, the whole blood must be spun to aquire a Platelet Poor Plasma (PPP) specimen before submitting to the testing laboratory.
+If blue tube is spun for other testing, pull off the plasma to send to PRMC for remaining tests.

 Specimen Requirements: